rockset/rockset-go-client/openapi/docs/CollectionStats.md

 `func (o *CollectionStats) HasBytesOverwritten() bool`

 HasBytesOverwritten returns a boolean if a field has been set.

+### GetBulkBytesInserted

+`func (o *CollectionStats) GetBulkBytesInserted() int64`

+GetBulkBytesInserted returns the BulkBytesInserted field if non-nil, zero value otherwise.

+### GetBulkBytesInsertedOk

+`func (o *CollectionStats) GetBulkBytesInsertedOk() (*int64, bool)`

+GetBulkBytesInsertedOk returns a tuple with the BulkBytesInserted field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBulkBytesInserted

+`func (o *CollectionStats) SetBulkBytesInserted(v int64)`

+SetBulkBytesInserted sets BulkBytesInserted field to given value.

+### HasBulkBytesInserted

+`func (o *CollectionStats) HasBulkBytesInserted() bool`

+HasBulkBytesInserted returns a boolean if a field has been set.

+### GetBulkBytesOverwritten

+`func (o *CollectionStats) GetBulkBytesOverwritten() int64`

+GetBulkBytesOverwritten returns the BulkBytesOverwritten field if non-nil, zero value otherwise.

+### GetBulkBytesOverwrittenOk

+`func (o *CollectionStats) GetBulkBytesOverwrittenOk() (*int64, bool)`

+GetBulkBytesOverwrittenOk returns a tuple with the BulkBytesOverwritten field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBulkBytesOverwritten

+`func (o *CollectionStats) SetBulkBytesOverwritten(v int64)`

+SetBulkBytesOverwritten sets BulkBytesOverwritten field to given value.

+### HasBulkBytesOverwritten

+`func (o *CollectionStats) HasBulkBytesOverwritten() bool`

+HasBulkBytesOverwritten returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)